Property (T) and strong $1$-boundedness for von Neumann algebras

+Our proof of Theorem \ref{thm: Property T} works directly with covering numbers of Voiculescu's matricial microstate space.
+It draws upon the dimension-reduction technique of Jung and Shlyakhtenko \cite{JungS} as well as the iterative technique that Jung used in his study of torsion-free sofic groups with two generators \cite{JungL2B}.
+The significant technical novelty in our proof is found in a careful control of the packing number estimates in an iterative fashion while using the Kazhdan constant at each step.

 It is natural to ask whether Theorem \ref{thm: Property T} extends to arbitrary tracial von Neumann algebras with Property (T).
-We show that this statement is equivalent to all $\mathrm{II}_1$-factors with Property (T) having nonpositive $1$-bounded entropy.
+From our analysis, we observe that the only remaining case is that of a tracial von Neumann algebra $(M,\tau)$ with Property (T) and with atomic, infinite-dimensional center (i.e. $M$ is an infinite direct sum of Property (T) factors).
+By a careful analysis of this case, we show the statement that all Property (T) tracial von Neuman algebras are strongly $1$-bounded is equivalent to the statement that all $\mathrm{II}_{1}$-factors with Property (T) have nonpositive $1$-bounded entropy.

 \begin{prop} The following are equivalent: \begin{enumerate}[(i)] \item Every tracial von Neumann algebra with Property (T) is strongly $1$-bounded. \item Every tracial von Neumann algebra $M$ with Property (T) satisfies $h(M) \leq 0$. \item Every $\mathrm{II}_1$-factor $M$ with Property (T) satisfies $h(M) \leq 0$. \end{enumerate} Moreover, if $M$ is a finite von Neumann algebra with Property (T), then there exists some faithful normal tracial state $\tau$ on $M$ such that $(M,\tau)$ is strongly $1$-bounded. \end{prop}